common-workflow-language/common-workflow-language/specification/tool-description.md

 [JSON Pointer](https://tools.ietf.org/html/draft-ietf-appsawg-json-pointer-04)
 to a source object.
 It is an error if the source is not a json object.
 If the destination object already contains a field that is found on the source object, the value will remain unchanged on the destination object.
+Mixins can be used anywhere in the document and are evaluated on document load.

 #### Example